 Memorable (part 1)

 A university study recently published in Psychological Science concluded that taking pictures may impede one’s memory.
 The press release is here.

-First, this is old news as photographers have known about this, and other related issues, for decades.
+First, photographers have known about this, and other related issues, for decades.
 Second, this is not isolated to photography.

 Contrary to popular belief, our brains do not multi-task.
-What our brains really do is switch between tasks quite quickly, unless distracted.
+Our brains switch between tasks very quickly, unless distracted.

-If you want to improve your museum observations, your photography, your writing, your painting, or your anything else, then simply concentrate on what you’re doing.
+If you want to improve your museum tours, your photography, your writing, your painting, or your anything else, then simply concentrate on what you’re doing.
 The reason is that distractions tend to, uh, distract us from the task at hand.
-Every photographer knows that losing focus, both literally and figuratively, means bad pictures.
+Every photographer knows that losing focus, both literally and figuratively, leads to bad pictures.

-Good pictures require concentration which includes carefully observing and even studying the subject matter.
+Good photos require concentration which includes carefully observing the subject matter.
 Better observation leads to better memory of the subject.
-Many people incorrectly assume that good photography requires only pushing a button.
+Many people incorrectly assume that good photography requires only clicking a button.

-The researacher states more old news: “These results show how the ‘mind’s eye’ and the camera’s eye are not the same.”
+The researcher states more old news: “These results show how the ‘mind’s eye’ and the camera’s eye are not the same.”

 That last statement again shows that many people think that photography is about pushing a button.
 Photography requires understanding and controlling the camera’s eye so as to suitably influence the mind’s eye.

 A possible corollary of this study is that it illustrates why it’s a bad idea for a business to have an employee shoot the company’s corporate photography.
-The employee will be distracted by their boss, co-workers and even by the routine of their “day job” and the photography will suffer.
+The employee will be distracted by their boss, co-workers, and even by the routine of their own job.
+The quality of the employee’s photography will suffer.

-A professional photographer understands the differences between the camera’s eye and the mind’s eye.
-Plus, a professional is a third party to the corporate event and can pay full attention to the photography and produce memorable pictures.
+A professional photographer understands the difference between the camera’s eye and the mind’s eye.
+Plus, a professional is a third party to a corporate event and can pay full attention to the photography and produce memorable pictures.

+Memorable (part 1)